Selimiye Barracks: Crimean War

 During the Crimean War (1854–56), the barracks were allocated to the British Army, which was on its way from Britain to the Crimea.
 After the troops of its 33rd and 41st foot regiments left for the front, the barracks was converted into a temporary military hospital.

 On 4 November 1854, Florence Nightingale arrived in Scutari with 37 volunteer nurses.
 They cared for thousands of wounded and infected soldiers until she returned home in 1857 as a heroine.

+The Scutari hospital was unventilated and built on top of a damaged sewer.
 During the war around 6,000 soldiers died in the Selimiye Barracks, mostly as the result of a cholera epidemic.
 The dead were buried at a plot near the barracks, which later became the Haydarpaşa Cemetery.
+The death rate didn't drop until a sanitary commission repaired the sewers and improved ventilation at the hospital.

 Today, the northernmost tower of the barracks houses a small museum partly in memory of Nightingale.